 Options Trading/Writing - a securities transaction that involves buying or selling (writing) an option.
 If you write an option, and the buyer exercises the option, you are obligated to purchase or deliver a specified number of shares at a specified price at the exercise of the option regardless of the market value of the security at expiration of the option.
-Buying an option gives you the right to purchase or sell a specified number of shares at a specified price until the date of expiration of the option regardless of the security at expiration of the market value of the security at expiration of the option.
+Buying an option gives you the right to purchase or sell a specified number of shares at a specified price until the date of expiration of the option regardless of the market value of the security at expiration of the security at expiration of the security at expiration of the option.